- Kapalbhati Meaning

-Vyutkrama Kapalbhati is little similar to Jala Neti (one of shatkarma in Hatha yoga).
+Vyutkrama Kapalbhati is similar to Jala Neti (nasal cleansing using water).
 This practice consists of sniffing water from a pot through both nostrils and expelled through the mouth.
-It helps to clean nasal cavity, throat, and inflammation around the nose.
+It helps to clean the nasal cavity, throat, and inflammation around the nose.

-Kapalbhati is a great way to strengthen body, mind and relief stress only when performed in a limit.
+Kapalbhati is a great way to strengthen body, mind and relief stress only when performed within a limit.
 If it’s performed improperly and excessively, there are some side effects also.

-- Performing kapalbhati with excessive strokes can cause dizziness, obstruction in the nasal cavity.
+- Performing kapalbhati with excessive strokes can cause dry mouth, dizziness and obstruction in the nasal cavity.

 - When not done empty stomach, you can have pain in abdominal muscles and vomiting sensation